nailujx86/mcmotdparser/README.md

 # MCMotdParser
 ### A parser for Minecraft motds which parses them to HTML

-Supports parsing old and new format motds to HTML and parsing old format motds to new JSON Format motds.
+Supports parsing old and new format motds to HTML and parsing old format motds to new JSON format motds.

 Usage NodeJS:
 ```javascript